-Alexa is Amazon's voice assistant, and is becoming an ever-present AI helper in our homes, phones and even cars.
+Alexa is Amazon's digital voice assistant, and is becoming an ever-present AI helper in our homes, phones and even cars.

 The basic premise of Amazon's voice assistant is simple - you ask questions, give commands and receive responses - but there's a surprising amount of depth to its capabilities.

 This is where our Amazon Alexa guide comes in.